 Where to go next

 If you have read this far and think you have genuine R&D, the next question is evidence.
 Eligibility gets you in the door, contemporaneous records keep you there.
-Read how to document a defensible claim next.
+Read how to document a defensible claim next, or step back to the end-to-end guide to the whole program for offset rates, registration, and lodgement.